Hardy Gardenia Azalea

 It may lack the fragrance of its namesake but the large white double blooms capture the essence of the gardenia; ideal when massed in borders, foundation plantings, or as an accent; absolutely must have well-drained, highly acidic and organic soil

 Hardy Gardenia Azalea is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with a chartreuse blotch at the ends of the branches in mid spring before the leaves.
-It has dark green foliage which emerges light green in spring.
+It has dark green deciduous foliage which emerges light green in spring.
 The glossy narrow leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Hardy Gardenia Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.